adalakisE/slack-app/README.md

+# A slack clone featuring login/register, chat box with emojis, real time animations and more

-# Getting Started with Create React App
+# Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).